Q. Can I park in any lot with a visitor parking permit? What are the zone numbers for each campus when using the ParkMobile App?

 Q. If I buy a daily pass in one lot is it valid in a different lot?

-A. The daily permits are good all day in all student lots on the main campus and the student lots at the Escondido Center.
+A. The daily permits are good all day in all student lots on all campuses.

-Q. Is my daily student permit/student semester permit valid at the Escondido Center and the main campus?
+Q. Is my daily student permit/student semester permit valid at the Escondido Center, the main campus Rancho Bernardo Center and Fallbrook Center?

 Q. Do I have to park in a staff stall if I have a staff permit?